 - find spots in town a little bit hidden.
 Maybe a car parking with nice graffiti, a narrow street where cars can’t pass or a corner in the park not full of kids.
 Instead of getting right in Piccadilly Circus you know, maybe a residential Notting Hill road would do for you.

-- when actually shooting, just talk or dance or do something funny to break the ice and then the pictures will come out naturally.
+- start with a little conversation. when actually shooting, just talk or dance or do something funny to break the ice and then the pictures will come out naturally.

 Firstly it is different for everyone and very personal.
-For instance I love profiles, I don’t really like to smile and my favorite is looking down.
-It gives a very flattering appeal to me.
-But I have also other suggestions for when you don’t feel good with your make-up, you have puffy eyes or simply it is one of those days when everything goes wrong.
+For instance, I love profiles, I don’t really like to smile and my favourite pose is looking down.
+But I also have other suggestions for when you don’t feel good with your make-up, you have puffy eyes or simply it is one of those days when everything goes wrong.

 - Wear sunnies.
 Even if it is cloudy, if don’t feel comfortable looking straight into camera, this could be a great solution;

 - Look down.
 Again, if you don’t like looking directly at the camera (for instance, I don’t like those pictures) look at some point of the ground on your side in order to have a 3/4 profile.